Cutting a Pancake with an Exotic Knife: The -chain k-chain

 The $k=2$ rows of Tables~\ref{Table1} and \ref{Table2} are of course identical, since a 2-chain is the same as a 2-armed {\sf V}.
 The $k=1$ rows agree except that they are offset from each other by one position.
 The reason for this is that a 1-chain is a line, whereas a 1-armed {\sf V} is a hatpin ({\sf V}'s have a distinguished point, lines do not.)
 But the real surprise is that the $k=3$ rows of the two tables agree.
 This will be explained in the next section.

-Before leaving this section we mention an as-yet unexplained mystery: Table~\ref{Table2} is very nearly symmetrical: e.g., $a_{4{\sf C}}(3)= 61$, while $a_{3{\sf C}}(4) = 63$.
-This is easily explained by the formula: from \eqref{EqkC2}, $|a_{k{\sf C}}(n) - a_{n{\sf C}}(k)| = 2|k-n|$. which is exactly the difference between the numbers of infinite regions in the two optimal graphs.
-But what is the geometric explanation?
-Why is the maximum number of regions that can be drawn using $n$ $k$-chains essentially the same as the number that can be drawn using $k$ $n$-chains (except for the inevitable difference between the numbers of infinite regions)?
+Before leaving this section we mention another, somewhat surprising, property of Table~\ref{Table2}: it is very nearly symmetrical.
+For example, $a_{4{\sf C}}(3)= 61$, while $a_{3{\sf C}}(4) = 63$.
+This is easily explained by the formula: from \eqref{EqkC2}, $|a_{k{\sf C}}(n) - a_{n{\sf C}}(k)| = 2|k-n|$, which is exactly the difference between the numbers of infinite regions in the two optimal graphs.
+Indeed, if we define $b_{k{\sf C}}(n)$ to be the maximum number of \emph{bounded} regions in any arrangement of $n$ $k$-chains, \eqref{EqkC2} implies that

+since the $2n$ edges extending to infinity create $2n$ unbounded regions.
+This expression is manifestly symmetric in $k$ and $n$.
+So we understand the near-symmetry algebraically.

-One possible explanation might have been that there is a 1-to-1-correspondence between optimal $G_{k{\sf C}}(n)$ graphs and optimal $G_{n{\sf C}}(k)$ graphs.
+We can also give a geometric explanation.
+One possible explanation might have been that there is a 1-to-1-correspondence between optimal $\Gamma_{k{\sf C}}(n)$ graphs and optimal $\Gamma_{n{\sf C}}(k)$ graphs.
 But this is false even in the simplest case.
-An optimal $G_{1{\sf C}}(n)$ graph shows $n$ lines in general position in the plane, and the number of such graphs is known for $0 \le n \le 9$ (\seqnum{A090338}):
+An optimal $\Gamma_{1{\sf C}}(n)$ graph consists of $n$ lines in general position in the plane, and the number of such graphs is known for $0 \le n \le 9$ (\seqnum{A090338}):

 Figure~\ref{FigWild1} shows the six ways to draw five lines in general position.
-On the other hand, $G_{k{\sf C}}(1)$ is a single optimal $k$-chain (meaning it has $\sigma(n) = \binom{n-1}{2}$ self-intersections) and the number of such graphs for $0 \le k \le 5$ is $1, 1, 1, 1, 1, 2, \ldots$, the two optimal five-chains being shown in Fig.\ \ref{FigMy1}.
+On the other hand, $\Gamma_{k{\sf C}}(1)$ is a single optimal $k$-chain (meaning it has $\sigma(n) = \binom{n-1}{2}$ self-intersections) and the number of such graphs for $0 \le k \le 5$ is $1, 1, 1, 1, 1, 2, \ldots$, the two optimal five-chains being shown in Fig.\ \ref{FigMy1}.

-So we still do not know if there is a geometrical explanation for the near-symmetry of Table~\ref{Table2}.
+However, the symmetry can be explained by invoking the classical process of {\em stellation} (\cite{CDFP38}, \cite[pp.~168--173]{Cro97}, \cite[Part II]{Wen71}).
+For polyhedra, stellation refers to extending the faces to create new regions, and can be carried out in stages, so that a polyhedron can have multiple stellations.
+We do not need this level of detail, so for our planar figures, we interpret stellation to mean that all rays and line segments are extended to infinite lines in a single step.
+The terminology is illustrated in Figure~\ref{FigureStellation00}.

+So let us take an optimal configuration of $n$ $k$-chains, and stellate it.
+No new bounded regions can be created.
+This is because in such a configuration, any two rays or segments must already intersect: either they are consecutive elements of the same chain, in which case they share an endpoint, or else they intersect as a consequence of optimality (recall that we have already established that such configurations are possible).
+In either case, the stellation creates no new intersections, but only adds rays going off to infinity.
+This is readily seen to be the case in the optimal configurations already depicted.
+For example, stellating the lowermost chain in Figure~\ref{Fig345chains} produces Figure~\ref{FigureStellationOptimal}, in which only unbounded regions are created.
+Figure~\ref{FigureStellation01}, on the other hand, shows a non-optimal situation.